 In India, this three month old stray puppy accidentally got stuck in tar being used to repair a road.
 She was completely unable to move her legs and free herself from the tar, and covered head to toe.
-Thankfully a boy spotted her, and the group Animal Aid to came to her rescue.
-They used vegetable oil to help remove the tar and, finally, after four different baths, she was all clean.
-This puppy is definitely happy to be clean and cannot stop giving love to her rescuers.
+Thankfully, a boy spotted her, and the group Animal Aid to came to her rescue.
+They used vegetable oil to help remove the tar and, finally, after four different baths, she was all better.
+This puppy was definitely happy to be clean and couldn’t stop giving love to her rescuers.

 7. Cardboard Box Dog Rescued

 Buzu was living in a cardboard box on the streets by himself.
 He had a skin condition, fleas, and fur missing all over his body.
 He had no microchip so they had no idea if he ever had an owner to begin with.
 This dog went from being too scared to come out of his cardboard box to playing with other dogs at the Howl Of A Dog rescue site.
 Since his rescue, Buzu was adopted in February of 2015 to a loving family in England.
 His new mom is an animal lover who especially loves dogs.
 Buzu went from a cardboard box to a happy home.

 When rescuers first arrived on sight, they realized quickly that Fiona was blind.
 Fiona was frozen with fear and would not move.
 Eventually after they were able to get her to come, they took her home and gave her a long overdue bath and shave.
 The vet said that while she was almost 100% blind, they could still save some vision in one eye.
 Now that she could see, Fiona turned into a very happy dog who could not stop wagging her tail.
 She now has a loving home thanks to owners Michele and Chris who graciously adopted her.